robbestad/uJwt/readme.md

 ##### /sign
 ```
-send sts header and message to signing server
+send the OIDC bearer token provided by the ADFS server and message to signing server
 if authentication is approved
  append expire time to message
  append user info to message